Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 # 🎉 Honors and Awards
 - *2024.12*, Aunnal Student Model of Excellence in Year 2024, SUSTech.
 (7/3990)
-- *2024.06*, Outstanding Project in “Innovative Experiments”, Dept. of EE in SUSTech.
-(5/107)
 - *2023.12*, First Prize of Guangdong Province, 15th National University Student Mathematics Competition.
 (Top 7%)

 # 📚 Work Experience